Last Updated on June 17, 2026

 For me, though, one of the most interesting galleries was gallery eight.
 In addition to the exhibits on the walls that showed the many movies and books that proliferated from the tragedy, there were touchscreen computers that presented many of the myths and legends of the great liner, and separated fact from fiction.
 Much that I read surprised me.

 The exhibit draws to an end in gallery nine as you take a journey to the bottom of the North Atlantic with Dr. Robert Ballard who discovered the Titanic in 1985.
-It’s a most interesting exhibit since it has exclusive footage never seen elsewhere.
+It’s a most interesting exhibit since it has exclusive footage you’ve likely not seen elsewhere.

 Other Things to See